playpassgames/playpass/docs/index.md

 ## Next steps

-Upgrade your game by integrating Playpass features:
+Test out the features included in the starter templates:

-- Add a [share button](/share) to allow your game to grow virally.
+- [Share button](/share) to allow your game to grow virally.
-- Enable your players to [create accounts and login](/account) to save progress across their devices.
+- [Create accounts and login](/account) to identify the same player across multiple devices.
+- [Store player data](/storage) to enable persistent player in-game state and more!

-- Stay tuned for more features coming soon!
+## Stay tuned for more features coming soon!
 <!-- - Earn money by [collecting payments](/payments) from players. -->